imhazige/log4js-node-extension-autoreload/README.md

 This package implement a simple wrapper function to use [watchr](https://github.com/bevry/watchr) to provide the support of autoreload when configuration file be updated.

 ## Note:

+If you are using file appender, you'd better set the filename to be a absolute path, because if you use relative path, it will relative to the CWD(current work directory).
+In some case, especially when develop, it will be the path of this package(under the node_modules) which invoke the `log4js.configure`.